patrickamsler/ml-notes/readme.md

 With one-hot encoding, the decision tree algorithm can handle features with multiple classes with a binary split.

-### Continuous on continuous variables
+### Splitting Continuous Variables

-Continous features can have any value in a range.
+Continuous features can have any value in a range.
 The decision tree algorithm tries different split points to find the best split with the highest information gain.

 ![alt text](images/information_gain_continuous.png)